CHAMPION Network Financial Literacy Incentivized Savings Program

-Members of our program attend monthly social events and workshops after they earn a Class C license and begin working.
-At these events, they will meet with their peers, who are also paratransit drivers, and a financial counselor who will explain long-term benefits of getting a Class B license and the steps needed to reach that next level in their career.
-At this point, members will be invited to opt into the Class B savings plan.
-Our financial partner, TD Bank, has agreed to open fee-free accounts for our students and to even incentivize their usage of the accounts by adding an initial $25 to each one.
+CHLDC seeks to add an incentivized saving component to the CHAMPION Network that will facilitate career advancement.
+After graduating from our paratransit training with their Class C licenses, young adults stay connected to the Network by attending monthly workshops and support sessions.
+At these events, they meet with their paratransit driving peers and a financial counselor who help them map out long-term career and financial plans.
+Here, members will be invited into the Class B incentivized savings plan.
+Our financial partner, TD Bank, agreed to open fee-free accounts for our students and to incentivize their usage of the accounts by adding an initial $25 to each one.
 The financial literacy counselor will then work with them to set up a budget and savings plan.
-When they have saved up to $900, we will match their savings with the final $300 needed.
-The total account value of $1,200 will be enough to pay for the lessons and fees to earn a Class B license.
-This fee is substantially lower than the $2,000 to $4,000 they would otherwise pay because we are able to negotiate a lower rate based on the volume of students we will be sending.
-We will also negotiate training hours that match the schedules of our students.
+When they save up to $900, we will match their savings with the final $300 needed.
+The total account value of $1,200 will pay for the lessons and fees to earn a Class B license.
+This fee is substantially lower than the $2,000-$4,000 they would otherwise pay because we are able to negotiate a lower rate based on the volume of students we send.
+We will also negotiate training hours that match our students’ schedules.

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.

-Through our training, Stephon Issacs attained his CDL Class C license and was hired as a driver by a local Access-A-Ride company, earning $15 per hour.
+Through our training, Stephen Isaacs attained his CDL Class C license and was hired as a driver by a local Access-A-Ride company, earning $15 per hour.
 This was a life-changing opportunity, but his dream was to drive a large bus--requiring training we do not provide.

 Stephon found a bus company in NJ whose 3-week driver training program was unpaid and required the trainee to pay for their DMV road testing and licensure fees.
 It also required the applicant to sign an employment agreement to remain employed with the company for 6 months.
 We were able to offer him career guidance and classroom training during this period.
 He was able to become a driver for a 45-foot Coach Bus with a Class B license and Air Brake endorsement.
 With the assistance of CHAMPION, he later found better employment closer to home.
 Today, he drives for a charter bus company and makes $52K year with full benefits.